 Income Tax Implications of Grantor and Non-Grantor Trusts

 by Sue Clark

-So, you set up a trust as part of your estate planning in 2012.
+So, you set up a trust as part of your estate planning.
 But do you know how the trust’s income will be taxed?
-And how does the recent fiscal cliff tax legislation, the American Taxpayer Relief Act of 2012 (ATRA), affect the taxation of trusts?
+And how does the American Taxpayer Relief Act of 2012 (ATRA), which increased income tax rates and added the new net investment income tax (NIIT), affect the taxation of trusts?

 It is important to understand the different types of trusts and how the latest income tax rules affect the trust and its beneficiaries.

 There is a good chance that you set up a grantor trust for income tax purposes, as grantor trusts are incorporated into many effective estate planning strategies.
 Spousal access trusts, grantor retained annuity trusts (GRAT), defective grantor trusts (e.g., an IDGT or DIGIT), and most irrevocable life insurance trusts (ILITs) are grantor trusts.
 Dynasty trusts can also be structured as grantor trusts.

 A grantor trust means that you, as the grantor (the person who established the trust by gift or grant), retain certain powers over the trust that result in you continuing to pay income tax on the trust assets.
 This can be the income tax result even though you established an irrevocable trust and made a completed gift to the trust.
 For example, the power of substitution (i.e., the power to swap assets with the trust) is one of the most popular powers used for grantor trusts.

 A grantor trust is considered a disregarded entity for income tax purposes.
 Therefore, any taxable income or deduction earned by the trust will be taxed on the grantor’s tax return.
 In most cases, there will not even be a requirement to file a trust income tax return, as the income of the trust assets can be reported with your social security number.